“Painful intercourse can happen for reasons that range

 DotS the definition of dyspareunia may vary.
 The (United States) Mayo Clinic’s definition is:

-“The medical term for painful intercourse is dyspareunia (dis-puh-ROO-nee-uh), defined as persistent or recurrent genital pain that occurs just before, during or after sex”.2
+“The medical term for painful intercourse is dyspareunia (dis-puh-ROO-nee-uh).
+It is lasting or recurrent genital pain that occurs just before, during or after sex”.2

 The (Australian) Jean Hailes for Women’s Health’s (JH) definition is:

-“Dyspareunia is the term used to describe pain before, during or after vaginal intercourse”.3
+“‘Dyspareunia’ is the medical term used to describe pain before, during or after sex”.3

 Symptoms